acheyfaiz/flutter-template/README.md

 # mvvm_template

-Flutter MVVM Template, using provider
+Flutter MVVM Template, using provider state management.
+Credit to @FaizIkhwan for this template

 ## Getting Started